 Over the last years, manufacturers have begun to pay significant attention to pre-consumer waste.
 They have invested heavily to reduce, reuse, and recycle waste generated in the manufacturing processes.
 So far, post-consumer waste was not often considered as a potential resource.
 Not only collection and transport is a challenge but also selection, sorting and processing is more difficult.
-Given that we already have invested in attention to taking back post-consumer waste for recycling.
+Given that we already have invested in internal recycling solutions, we are now turning our attention to taking back post-consumer waste for recycling.

-TAKE-BACK PROGRAM: BACK TO THE FI OOR
+TAKE-BACK PROGRAM: BACK TO THE FLOOR